Oluwarinumi1/Coffee-sales-analysis/README.md

 The data cleaning process was carried out to ensure the accuracy, consistency, and reliability of the coffee sales dataset before analysis.
 The following steps were undertaken:
 - Removal of Duplicate Records - The dataset was checked for duplicate transactions, and any repeated records were removed to prevent inaccurate sales calculations.
 - Handling Missing Values - Missing or incomplete entries were identified and addressed by either replacing them with appropriate values or removing records where necessary.
-Correction of Data Entry Errors
-Inconsistencies in coffee names, payment methods, and other categorical variables were corrected to maintain uniformity throughout the dataset.
+- Correction of Data Entry Errors - Inconsistencies in coffee names, payment methods, and other categorical variables were corrected to maintain uniformity throughout the dataset.
-Standardization of Data Formats
-Date, time, currency, and text formats were standardized to ensure consistency and facilitate accurate analysis.
+- Standardization of Data Formats - Date, time, currency, and text formats were standardized to ensure consistency and facilitate accurate analysis.
-Data Type Validation
-Numeric fields such as sales amount and quantity sold were verified and converted to appropriate data types where necessary.
+- Data Type Validation - Numeric fields such as sales amount and quantity sold were verified and converted to appropriate data types where necessary.
-Removal of Irrelevant Data
-Unnecessary columns and records that did not contribute to the analysis objectives were removed.
-Creation of Derived Variables
-Additional fields such as Month, Day of Week, and Hour of Transaction were created from the date and time columns to support trend and time-based analysis.
+- Creation of Derived Variables - Additional fields such as Month, Day of Week, and Hour of Transaction were created from the date and time columns to support trend and time-based analysis.
-Verification of Data Accuracy
-The cleaned dataset was reviewed to ensure that all values were accurate, complete, and ready for analysis.
+- Verification of Data Accuracy - The cleaned dataset was reviewed to ensure that all values were accurate, complete, and ready for analysis.